y05f/tkt_backend/README.md

 The project is backend application that uses [Django REST Framework](https://www.django-rest-framework.org/), [PostgreSQL](https://www.postgresql.org/) to serve APIs.

-The APIs serve data about entreprises and there details and stats.
+The APIs serve data about entreprises, there details and stats.

 To simulate and test the project, data samples were provided in a JSON file named **initial_data.json**.